 Online spending rapidly increased during 2020 as a result of COVID-19 and the mix of national lockdowns, travel bans and high street closures.

-From looking at 2020’s e-commerce performance, there are multiple trends which can be identified to help businesses continue to prosper through to 2021.
+From looking at 2020’s e-commerce performance, there are multiple trends that can be identified to help businesses continue to prosper through to 2022.

 This article examines statistics covered in Shopify’s ‘Future of E-commerce Report 2021’ to gain an insight into how e-commerce businesses have fared during the coronavirus pandemic and what can be done to evolve further into the new year.